kalemaria/pycurv/README.rst

 * vesicle: membrane segmentation of a vesicle from a cryo-electron tomogram (Bäuerlein et al. 2017)
-* vesicle: compartment segmentation of a cortical ER membrane from a cryo-electron tomogram (Collado et al. 2019)
+* ER: compartment segmentation of a cortical ER membrane from a cryo-electron tomogram (Collado et al. 2019), deposited in EM Data Bank (EMD-10765)
+* Golgi and vesicles: compartment segmentations of the Golgi apparatus and Golgi-derived vesicles from a cryo-electron tomogram, deposited in EM Data Bank (EMD-10766)
 * embryo: surfaces of C. elegans embryo cells imaged by confocal light microscopy and segmented by LimeSeg (Machado et al., BMC Bioinformatics 2019)
 * brain: cortical pial surfaces of both human brain hemispheres imaged by MRI